Learning Structural Representations for Recipe Generation and Food Retrieval: Method

 \subsection{Overview}

-For the food recipe generation task, given the food images and ingredients, our goal is to generate the cooking instructions.
-Different from the image captioning task in MS-COCO \cite{chen2015microsoft,luo2018discriminability}, where the target captions only have one sentence, the cooking instruction is a paragraph, containing more than one sentence, and the maximum sentence number in Recipe1M dataset \cite{salvador2017learning} is $19$.
-If we infer the recipes directly from the images, i.e. use a decoder conditioned on image features for generation \cite{salvador2019inverse}, it is difficult for the model to fully capture the structured cooking steps.
-That may result in the generated paragraphs incomplete.
-Hence, we believe it necessary to infer paragraph structure during recipe generation phase.
+We show the concise training flows for recipe generation and food cross-modal retrieval models in Figure \ref{fig:training}, where we first use image encoders to extract visual features and use the recipe2tree module to give recipe tree structures.
+Specifically, adopting the generated pseudo structures of the recipe2tree module is the core component of recipe generation and cross-modal retrieval models, which is shared by both models.
+We learn recipe sentence-level tree structures in an unsupervised manner at the recipe2tree module.
+Then in the recipe generation model, the generated pseudo trees are used to supervise the tree generation from images; in the cross-modal retrieval model, the tree structures are adopted to enhance the recipe language features.

-To infer the sentence-level tree structures from food images, we need labels to supervise the tree generation process.
-However, in Recipe1M dataset \cite{salvador2017learning}, there has no paragraph tree structure labeling for cooking instructions.
-And it is very time-consuming and unreliable to use crowdsourcing to give labels.
-Therefore, in the first step, we use the proposed recipe2tree module to produce the tree structure labels with an unsupervised way.
-Technically, we use hierarchical ON-LSTM \cite{shen2018ordered} to encode the cooking instructions and train the ON-LSTM with quick thoughts approach \cite{logeswaran2018efficient}.
-Then we can obtain the latent tree structure of cooking instructions, which are used as the pseudo labels to supervise the training of the img2tree module.
+Technically, in the recipe2tree module we propose to use the hierarchical ON-LSTM \cite{shen2018ordered} to encode the cooking instructions and train the ON-LSTM with quick thoughts approach \cite{logeswaran2018efficient}.
+Then we can obtain the latent tree structures of cooking instructions, which are used as the pseudo labels to supervise the training of the img2tree module.